It's not about video games…

 There will inevitably be challenges and early failures, but players who demonstrate grit and adapt/learn will typically succeed in esports.
 Fortunately, these attributes are exactly what employers and colleges are telling high schools they are looking for in recent graduates.

 There is a strong correlation between student engagement and student achievement.
-NCES reported that students who participated in extracurricular activities perform higher on math and reading assessments.
+The National Center for Educational Statistics (NCES) reported that students who participated in extracurricular activities perform higher on math and reading assessments.

 Esports can provide a gateway to colleges and universities.
 The National Association of Collegiate Esports (NACE), the main governing body for varsity collegiate esports, has awarded millions of dollars in esports scholarships and aid over the last ﬁve years.
 Currently, more than 200 colleges and universities offer nearly 15 million dollars in scholarships.